 There are different Day Tour packages offered by Kabayan Beach Resort.
 For the most basic package, wherein you will just swim at the beach, the rates are as follows:

-However, the resort also offers Day Tour Packages that includes meals and other amenities.
+However, the resort also offers Day Tour and Night Tour Packages that includes meals and other amenities.
 You can find more information here:

 If you’re going to Kabayan Beach Resort just for the day, I recommend that you opt for one of the Day Tour Packages so you can enjoy the beach, their amenities, and need not worry about your food.

 The overnight room rates range from Php 4,500 to Php 15,000 per unit, depending on the room capacity you need.
+There are different room types, namely Dorm Type, Hotel Type, and Bahay Type.
 You can find the Kabayan Beach Resort 2017 room rates here.

 How to Get to Kabayan Beach Resort via Private Transport